 I am moving in to a new house and it has a major animal urine odor.
 It has new floor and new carpet.
 The smell is most likely coming from walls or vents.
 Is their a way I can get rid of it if I can't find it?
 Or get to it?

 Get help NOW before any home warranty or other assurance of structural soundness guarantee expires.
 Find a flooring specialist or home inspector whom you trust.

 Your problem may be carpet installed over the subfloor that had been urine saturated.
 Unless the plywood is replaced and/or cleaned and sealed, the urine odor continues to rise into the carpet especially when the humidity is high.

 The other problem can be carpet installed over concrete that has not been properly sealed.

 I bought a foreclosed house (cheap) that had been occupied by five brothers, their guy friends, their girlfriends, some babies, six dogs and MANY cats.
-(The neighbors were terrorized) The carpet had not been replaced but when my general contracctor removed it he and his helper ended up puking on the lawn.
+(The neighbors were terrorized) The carpet had not been replaced but when my general contractor removed it he and his helper ended up puking on the lawn.
 It was that bad.
-The sub floor had HUGE urine spots.
-I found a flooring contractor who scrubbed it with bleach and vinegar, allowed it to dry, then appled a heavy duty sealer.
+The subfloor had HUGE urine spots.
+I found a flooring contractor who scrubbed it with bleach and vinegar, allowed it to dry, then applied a heavy duty sealer.
 I had hardwood installed.
 No problem with that section of the house.